State Great Khural: Structure

-Vice-Chairman
+Chairman of the State Great Khural

+The Chairman is the presiding officer of the State Great Khural.

+Vice-Chairman of the State Great Khural

 The vice-chairman is elected by each caucus formed by the result of an election.
 They serve a four-year term, but may be relieved or removed of the position, on grounds defined by law, before their term expiration.
-The vice-chairman is responsible for the following duties: